Moto Service Station

 By law, parking is free at motorway service stations for the first two hours.

-The prices and conditions of parking at Pease Pottage services change from time to time.
-Up-to-date information can be found at https://help.moto-way.com/knowledge/parking.
-If there is anything you are unsure about, please read that page and, if necessary, contact the Moto organisation: for details, see https://moto-way.com/help-and-support/contact-us/.
+The Moto website also contains up-to-date information about parking: https://help.moto-way.com/knowledge/parking.
+If there is anything you are unsure about, please read that page and, if necessary, contact the Moto organisation.
+Their contact details can be found at https://moto-way.com/help-and-support/contact-us/.

 Buying a Ticket

-There are four ways to buy a parking ticket for the Pease Pottage service station:
+According to the signs in the car park, there are two ways to buy 24-hour parking tickets at the Pease Pottage service station:

-HGV operators can set up an account with Moto to pay for visits to this and other Moto service stations.
-See https://help.moto-way.com/knowledge/am-i-able-to-open-an-account-for-parking-at-moto.
+HGV operators can set up an account with Moto to pay for visits to this and other Moto service stations; see https://help.moto-way.com/knowledge/am-i-able-to-open-an-account-for-parking-at-moto.
+Payment for 24-, 48- and 72-hour parking tickets can be made using a Snap account; the location code for Pease Pottage services is 13457.

 Threats of Parking Fines